 (Check if your database details are correct)

-If you need help with the above, see this tutorial:
+If you need help with the above, go here:

-If you can’t find your details, contact your web hosting company
+If you can’t find your details, contact your web hosting provider

 If your WordPress database details are correct, proceed to the section below to continue troubleshooting the issue.